race-against-ai/ngitl_micro_manager/README.md

 Changes the colour theme of the Application (Dark Material and Light NGITL are the best ones ;) )

 ### Project Creator
 Component is just Frontend.
-It uses a now deprecated version of `FileDialog after you insert all the Information into it, the Info gets send over to <br> the backend where it then gets saved as a JSON file
+It uses a now deprecated version of `FileDialog after you insert all the Information into it, the Info gets send over to the backend where it then gets saved as a JSON file